Venom (comic book): Venom: Lethal Protector (1993)

 as a villain and enemy of the superhero Spider-Man.
 In his appearances in The Amazing Spider-Man, Brock blames Spider-Man for ending his career by debunking one of his stories.
 He bonds with the Venom symbiote, a sentient alien that had previously bonded with (and been rejected by) Spider-Man.
 Together, Brock and the symbiote become Venom.
 In The Amazing Spider-Man #375, Brock makes peace with Spider-Man after he saves Brock's wife (Anne Weying) from death.
 Brock then moves back to his home city of San Francisco for a fresh start, starting the events of Venom: Lethal Protector.

-Venom: Lethal Protector initiated the character's transition from unambiguous villain to anti-hero, and introduced several new characters (including Venom's symbiote offspring Scream, Phage, Riot, Lasher and Agony, who would recur in Marvel comics until the 2011 Carnage, U.S.A. limited series, vigilante group The Jury, its creator General Orwell Taylor, the Sentry, Bomblast, Ramshot, Screech and Firearm).
+Venom: Lethal Protector initiated the character's transition from villain to anti-hero, and introduced several new characters (including Venom's symbiote offspring Scream, Phage, Riot, Lasher and Agony, who would recur in Marvel comics until the 2011 Carnage, U.S.A. limited series, and the vigilante group The Jury.

 According to North American comic distributor Diamond Comic Distributors (DCD) and former distributor Capital City Distribution, Venom: Lethal Protector #1 was the bestselling issue of December 1992 and DCD's overall third-bestselling issue of DCD's bestselling 300 titles of 1992.
 On DCD's 1993 list, subsequent issues gradually dropped in sales: Venom: Lethal Protector #2 (placed at number 44), #3 (45), #4 (56), #5 (90) and #6 (120).